varnish/libvmod-memcached/README.rst

 Example
         ::

-                # Decrement key by 1 if set, otherwise set it to 10 with no expiration.
+                # Decrement "key" by 1 if set, otherwise set it to 10
+                # with no expiration.
                 set resp.http.value = memcached.decr_set("key", 1, 10, 0);

 INSTALLATION
 ============

-If you received this packge without a pre-generated configure script, you must have the GNU Autotools installed, and can then run the 'autogen.sh' script.
+If you received this package without a pre-generated configure script, you must have the GNU Autotools installed, and can then run the 'autogen.sh' script.
 If you received this package with a configure script, skip to the second command-line under Usage to configure.